danielecook/seq-collection/README.md

 ### insert-size

 Calculate the insert-size of a bam or a set of bams.
 Bams are estimated by evaluating up to the 99.5th percentile of read insert-sizes.
-This gives numbers that are very close to Picard a lot faster.
+This gives numbers that are very close to Picard but a lot faster.

 ```bash
 sc insert-size --header input.bam # One bam